CharlesEngel/Dodgin-Boxes/README.md

 -Fog

-After everything other than text and menus has been rendered, a raymarching process is performed to include fog which is lit and also shadowed.
+After everything other than text and menus has been rendered, a raymarching process is performed to include fog which is lit and shadowed.
 (Note: A simplified and linear falloff is being used for the lighting here because it was expensive to compute a more complicated falloff for each light for each step in the raymarching.)

 # Dependencies: